 In recognition of the hurt caused by the infected blood scandal and highlighted by the Infected Blood Inquiry (IBI), compensation will be paid to those infected and affected.
 This role is an opportunity to join a new Arms Length Body – the Infected Blood Compensation Authority (IBCA) – as we build a team of Communications and Engagement professionals to put the infected and affected community at the heart of our communications and support them to get the compensation they are entitled to.

-The number one goal for this new organisation is to build and maintain trust with its users.
+The number one goal for this new organisation is to build and maintain trust with its service users and stakeholders.
 Effective, open and transparent communications will play an important part in this.

 Please note that the mission of IBCA means that it is likely to be operational for a period of approximately 5 to 7 years.
 When IBCA’s work begins to wind down, IBCA employees will receive support and practical guidance to find a new role, whether in the Civil Service, another Arms Length Body (ALB), or an external employer.